 Hawaii Island Goat Dairy

-As often happens, I ended up back in the kitchen talking with the chef.
+I ended up back in the kitchen talking with the chef.
 He showed me twenty pounds of beautiful, fresh goat cheese from a local farmstead operation, Hawaii Island Goat Dairy.
 I wanted to go meet the goats and see where this marvelous cheese came from.
+I called the dairy and owner Dick Threlfall kindly allowed us to come by.

 Baby Goats and Hobby Turned Business

 Choose your favorite dark salad greens such as red lettuce or mixed baby greens.
-Roast baby beets (click link for how to) in the oven until tender, halve sweet grape tomatoes, dice fresh pineapple, and chop up some fresh, seedless cucumber.
-I like to use the tiny, crisp Persian cucumbers.
+Roast baby beets in the oven until tender, halve sweet grape tomatoes, dice fresh pineapple, and chop up some fresh, seedless cucumber.
+I like the small Persian cucumbers.

 As a note, I grilled my pineapple before dicing it (as the restaurant did), but it’s optional.
 And instead of making a creamy avocado dressing, dice some avocado and add the avocado directly to the salad.
-Add goat cheese crumbles and toss with a light vinaigrette.
-You’ll have a beautiful, colorful and healthy salad inspired by our dinner at Merriman’s.
+Add goat cheese crumbles and toss with a Champagne vinaigrette.
+You’ll have a beautiful Hawaiian style salad with goat cheese.

 - 2 teaspoons olive oil